Eena contemplated Shanks’ story as she slouched on the edge of the

 “Hopeful,” Ian whispered in her ear.

-queen.
-For a moment their eyes locked in
+For a moment their eyes locked in an expressionless gaze.

 “But we’re not from Earth,” Ian reminded her.